cogentcore/core/README.md

 ## General / Widgets

-* icon property mgmt should all be by name, not pointers -- works for json!
-Just a string -- optional path kind of syntax for specifying the collection of icons: "[icon_set/]icon_name" -- create a special type for it that pops up a chooser.
-Use same technique for FontName and that can be used to trigger chooser for font_family.
+* Use same technique as IconName for FontName and that can be used to trigger chooser for font_family.

 * general system for remembering, using last user-resized size / pos for each window, by window name.  could tag that by screen name as well, or use % values?  probably tag by screen name makes more sense, AND store screen info in this file, so can compute % on the fly for a new screen case, but then store what the user does after that point.